IBM/ibm-cloud-functions-serverless-blockchain/tutorials/cf-send-iot-to-blockchain/Use Cloud Functions to Send Your IoT Data to Your Blockchain.md

 # **Use Watson IoT Platform and Cloud Functions to Send IoT Data to Your Blockchain**

 In this tutorial, we'll show you how to configure a rule in Watson IoT Platform to call a blockchain IBM Cloud Function, allowing you to send your IoT device data to your blockchain.
-If you first follow the "Use Cloud Functions to Send Your Data to Your Blockchain" tutorial, you will have a blockchain, smart contract and cloud functions to use with this tutorial.
+If you first follow the [Use Cloud Functions to Send Your Data to Your Blockchain](https://github.com/IBM/ibm-cloud-functions-serverless-blockchain/blob/master/tutorials/cf-send-to-blockchain/Use%20Cloud%20Functions%20to%20Send%20Your%20Data%20to%20Your%20Blockchain.md) tutorial, you will have a blockchain, smart contract and cloud functions to use with this tutorial.

 **Learning objectives**